Frequently Asked Questions

 Does Chambersville Tree Farm plant and/or deliver trees?

 - Yes we do!
 We can either deliver your trees to your house for you to plant or deliver and plant them for you.
 Delivery is based on your distance from the farm and is per delivery, not per tree.
 Planting varies by size of the container.
-For prices on planting, please scroll over the ”Availability” tab and click ”Tree Pricelist” for current planting prices.
-Please call the office 972-837-4223 or email us for exact pricing for deliveries.
+For current planting prices, please scroll over the ”Availability” tab and click ”Tree Pricelist”.
+Please call the office 972-837-4223 or email us for quote on deliveries.